Last Modified: 15 Apr 2014

 Days 8-10 Kihei, Maui

-We leave Hawaii late this morning and fly to Maui's Kahului Airport, from where we catch a bus to Kihei.
+We leave Hawaii today and fly to Maui's Kahului Airport, from where we catch a bus to Kihei.
 The afternoon here is free.

 Maui frequently finds itself at the top of lists of the world's best islands, and it is the most visited island outside of Oahu.
 Kihei is located on the southern coast, and this sheltered position makes it the hottest place on the island.
 The main attraction here is the six miles of beaches, with many great swimming and surfing spots.
 Kihei is also home to the Humpback Whale National Marine Sanctuary, and, in season, is an excellent place to view these giant mammals.